2win9s/Simple-Regex/README.md

 To do list:
 1. Implement caching and look for other optimisations.
 2. Benchmark against the standard library.
-3. Benchmark the bitmap against the standard library bitset and unordered map
+3. Benchmark the bitmap against the standard library bitset and unordered map (what would be a fair task?)